 The cost to put in a shower depends on the size, material, and whether you have an existing shower or are building from scratch.
 The average cost of a brand new shower with framing, backerboard, plumbing, and tile costs around $8,000 on average to install.
 You can also install a prefab unit for closer to $800.

 The cost of installing a new acrylic shower is around $3,000 while installing new ceramic tiles in an existing shower is around $2,620.
-Tearing out the old shower costs around $500-$1,000, depending on the existing materials.
+Tearing out the old unit costs around $500 to $1,000, depending on the existing materials.
 If you are completely gutting the shower and starting from scratch, costs are closer to $8,000 on average.

 The answer to this question relies on the type of showerhead you have, how much water it uses a minute, and whether you have a standard shower or a performance shower.
 A water-saving showerhead uses 2 gallons of water per minute.
 This means that a 20-minute shower uses 40 gallons of water.
 But a deluge showerhead uses 10 gallons of water a minute.
 This makes the 20-minute shower use 200 gallons of water.
 A performance shower uses roughly 24 gallons of water a minute for 480 gallons of water in 20 minutes.